Huxpro/huxpro.github.io/README.md

 disqus_username: _your_disqus_short_name_
 ```

-**To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html` by yourselves.
+**To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html` on your own.

-Furthermore, Duoshuo support Sharing. if you only wanna use Duoshuo comment without sharing, you can set `duoshuo_share: false`.
-You can use Duoshuo Sharing and Disqus Comments together also.
+<del>Furthermore, Duoshuo support Sharing. if you only wanna use Duoshuo comment without sharing, you can set `duoshuo_share: false`. </del>

-#### Analytics
+### Analytics

-From V1.5, we support Google Analytics and Baidu Tongji officially with a deathly simple config:
+From V1.5, Google Analytics and Baidu Tongji are supported with a simple config away:

 ```
 # Baidu Analytics